Temporary closures in Mallee national parks

 Quotes attributable to Parks Victoria Total Grazing Management Coordinator Brendan Rodgers:

-“These programs are part of over two decades of work to restore the Mallee landscape.
-This follows a century of grazing, timber removal and the impact of introduced species such as goats and rabbits.”
+“These programs are part of more than two decades of work to restore the Mallee landscape following a century of grazing, timber removal and the impact of introduced species such as goats and rabbits.”

 “Areas of native flora that had been significantly depleted are showing signs of recovery following previous control programs.”